 The Bank's primary service area, Northwest Ohio and Northeast Indiana, continued to experience high unemployment.
-After reaching a high of 11% unemployment for Ohio in March, 2010, the unemployment rate decreased in each of the ensuing months and closed the 2011 year at 8.1% for Ohio and 9% for Indiana.
-National and State unemployment reports for first quarter 2012, show a slight improvement while the market areas served by the Company did not report improvement and in some cases experienced a slight increase.
+After reaching a high of 11% unemployment for Ohio in March, 2010, the unemployment rate decreased in each of the ensuing months and closed April 2012 at 7.3% for Ohio and 7.9% for Indiana.
+National and State unemployment reports for May 2012, show a slight improvement while the majority of the market areas served by the Company have rates higher than the State average as of May 2012.
 The agricultural industry continued its strong performance in 2011 evidenced by strengthened financial statements.
 Automotive showed improvement with car dealers in our marketing area ending with more profitable numbers than in recent years.
 Overall, business profits are improving, however borrowing activity remains sluggish.
-1-4 family residential and construction remain weak.
+New 1-4 family residential and construction remain weak while refinancing activity remains brisk.